PrivSec-dev/privsec.dev/content/os/Desktop-Linux-Hardening.md

 ### Disabling Simultaneous Multithreading (SMT)

 [SMT](https://en.wikipedia.org/wiki/Simultaneous_multithreading) has been the cause of numerous hardware vulnerabilities, and subsequent patches for those vulnerabilities often come with performance penalties that negate a lot of the performance gain given by SMT.
 If you followed the “Hardening Boot Parameters” section above, some kernel parameters already disable SMT.
-If the option is available to you, we recommend that you disable it in your firmware as well.
+If the option is available to you, I recommend that you disable it in your firmware as well.

 ### Hardened Memory Allocator